qkeb700/qkeb700.github.io/essays/reflect-on-design-patterns.md

 That’s when you need to use patterns, and it’s used for communication for software developers.
 It also enables to guess what problems other people are facing to now.

+## Design patterns, one of three levels of patterns

 So, how do we study design patterns?
 There are three levels of patterns code, class, and architecture.
 What I want to talk about here is Design pattern in class, which is one of the levels.